-17.1.
-Applicants are expected to seek publication of findings in refereed journals during and as soon as possible during and after conclusion of the Award (subject to Term and Condition 18).
-FightMND and the Applicant jointly undertake to notify each other before published reference is made to the findings of the project, and to discuss the form of publication wherever possible.
+- 17.1.
+Grantees are expected to seek publication of findings in refereed journals during and as soon as possible during and after conclusion of the Grant project (subject to Term and Condition 18).
+FightMND and the grantee and/or Administering Institution jointly undertake to notify each other before published reference is made to the findings of the project, and to discuss the form of publication wherever possible. - 17.2.
+Grantees and/or the Administering Institution must inform FightMND immediately when results from FightMND-funded research are accepted for publication or presentation.
+The Grantee and/or Administering Institution must provide FightMND with reprints, photocopies or electronic copies of the final version of any such publications.

-- 17.2.
-Applicants must inform FightMND immediately when results from FightMND-funded research are accepted for publication or presentation.
-The Applicant must provide FightMND with reprints, photocopies or electronic copies of the final version of any such publications. - 17.3.
-Open Access Policy: Applicants of Awards from FightMND are mandated to make their peer-reviewed papers, directly arising from the Award, available through open access.
+17.3.
+Open Access Policy: Grantees are mandated to make their peer-reviewed papers, directly arising from the Grant, available through open access.
 These research papers should be available within the PubMed Central repository as soon as possible, but definitely within six months of publication.
-Costs to enable open access for publications can be included in the project budget. - 17.4.
-Posters costs and accessibility:If FightMND-funded research is accepted for presentation as a poster, the costs of poster production may be claimed as part of the consumables budget (to a maximum of \$250 per Award).
-The poster must acknowledge FightMND as a source of funding and should includeFightMND'slogo.
-FightMND should be provided with an electronic copy of the poster for use on our website and social media. - 17.5.
+Costs to enable open access for publications can be included in the project budget.

+17.4.
+Posters - costs and accessibility: If FightMND-funded research is accepted for presentation as a poster, the costs of poster production may be claimed as part of the consumables budget (to a maximum of \$500 per Grant).
+The poster must acknowledge FightMND as a source of funding and should include FightMND's logo.
+FightMND should be provided with an electronic copy of the poster for use on our website and social media.

+17.5.
 To ensure the long-term sustainability of income for research and to reflect and maintain our reputation for funding research of the highest scientific excellence and of greatest relevance to MND, all opportunities to promote FightMND must be pursued.
-The Applicant and the Administering institution are obliged to co-operate with FightMND over any publicity or fundraising activity arising from research funded by FightMND.
-Where it is the main funder of the research, FightMND reserves the right to lead on publicity. - 17.6.
-Applicants and the Administering institution must notify FightMND's Research Co-ordinator Dr Davor Stanic by email to researchgrants@fightmnd.org.au, Research Director Dr Bec Sheean at research@fightmnd.org.au and Communications Manager Andrew Holmes at andrew@fightmnd.org.au at least five working days in advance of any publicity arising from research wholly or co-funded by a FightMND Award or Grant.
+The Grantee and the Administering institution are obliged to co-operate with FightMND over any publicity or fundraising activity arising from research funded by FightMND.
+Where it is the main funder of the research, FightMND reserves the right to lead on publicity.

+17.6.
+Grantees and/or the Administering institution must notify the FightMND Cure Research and Programs Director, Dr Bec Sheean by email to bec.sheean@fightmnd.org.au, the FightMND Cure team at researchgrants@fightmnd.org.au, and the Marketing and Communications Director Anthea Hargreaves at anthea@fightmnd.org.au, at least five working days in advance of any publicity arising from research wholly or co-funded by a FightMND Grant.
 FightMND must be given at least 24 hours' notice of any media release in connection with the funded project.
-Any press release or other material including reference to FightMND-funded research must be approved by our team before it is released to the media. - 17.7.
-In any oral or written report or poster presentation relating to FightMND-funded research, the awardee and/or author must acknowledge our support and display the FightMND logo where practical.
-All references to FightMND-funded work placed on websites, electronic bulletin boards and similar platforms must state clearly that the work is funded by "FightMND" and ideally a link should be included to FightMND's website: www.fightmnd.org.au. - 17.8.
-The Applicant and the PhD candidate must ensure that FightMND's support is acknowledged in all publications, presentations and similar communications.
-It is essential for Applicants and the PhD Candidate to acknowledge that their research has been supported wholly or in part by FightMND, either in the text or in a footnote.
-The Award reference/ID must also be provided.
+Any press release or other material including reference to FightMND-funded research must be approved by our team before it is released to the media.

+17.7.
+In any oral or written report or poster presentation relating to FightMND-funded research, the Grantee and/or author must acknowledge FightMND's support and display the FightMND logo where practical.
+All references to FightMND-funded work placed on websites, electronic bulletin boards and similar platforms must state clearly that the work is funded by "FightMND" and ideally a link should be included to the FightMND website: www.fightmnd.org.au.

+17.8.
+Grantees must ensure that FightMND's support is acknowledged in all publications, presentations and similar communications.
+It is essential for Grantees to acknowledge that their research has been supported wholly or in part by FightMND, either in the text or in a footnote.
+The Grant reference/ID must also be provided.